ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 For example, if you believe that abortion is an unethical practice, or an ethical practice, did you come to that conclusion yourself?

 Did you put together a bunch of arguments from opposing sides and decide for yourself what the best answer was?
-Or did you hear one person's argument and close yourself off to opposing arguments?
+Or did you hear one person’s argument and close yourself off to opposing arguments?
 (Much like an ideologue tends to do).
 In regards to Raiden, the AI goes on to demonstrate that he, like billions of people on the planet, tends to embrace ideas and actions not necessarily based on their adherence to truth, but rather based on how effectively they promote a certain way of being.

-This goes back to Nietzsche's famous criticism of philosophers and Beyond Good and Evil.
+This goes back to Nietzsche’s famous criticism of philosophers and Beyond Good and Evil.

 While philosophers might proclaim a desire for objective truth, they are more than likely trying to justify their worldview and way of life.